useflashpunk/useflashpunk.github.io/_posts/2001-01-04-sound-effects.md

 mySfx.play(1, 1);
 {% endhighlight %}

-And if you want to alter the volume or panning factor of a sound effect during playback, you can just assign the Sfx object's [volume][10] and [pan][11] properties like so:
+And if you want to alter the volume or panning factor of a sound effect during playback, you can just assign the Sfx object's [volume][sfx-volume] and [pan][sfx-pan] properties like so:

 {% highlight actionscript %}
 // Set the sound's volume to 25%.